-Erau is an heritage ceremony celebrated by Of Tenggarong anniversary.
-The festival has the Sultanate of Kutai Kartanegara Ing transformed to be an international event Martadipura, taking place in the city named the Erau International Folk and Art of Tenggarong, Kutai Kartanegara.
-It was Festival (EIFAF) that highlights Kutai art and initiated by the first King around 12th century culture, as well as art and culture from other as a royal celebration.
-Even though, the reign regions in Indonesia and other nations. of Kutai Kingdom ended, the tradition is maintained and preserved in commemoration
+Erau is an heritage ceremony celebrated by the Sultanate of Kutai Kartanegara Ing Martadipura, taking place in the city of Tenggarong, Kutai Kartanegara which initiated by the first King around 12th century as a royal celebration.
+Even after the reign of Kutai Kingdom ended, the tradition is maintained and preserved in commemoration of Tenggarong anniversary.
+The festival has transformed to be an international event named the Erau International Folk and Art Festival (EIFAF) that highlights Kutai art and culture, as well as art and culture from other regions in Indonesia and other nations.